Should you sell your diesel car?

 After looking in detail at the charges applied to city driving, what other taxes and charges apply?
 It’s important we cover this as you’ll need to factor in all the costs before you buy or sell a diesel car.

-So should you sell your diesel your car?
+So, should you sell your diesel car?

 There are now more costs and complications to take into account with diesel than ever before, but it’s not quite game over for diesel just yet.

-Still, there are many cases in which a diesel engine makes more financial sense than swapping to petrol or alternative fuelled vehicles.
+Still, there are some cases in which a diesel engine makes more financial sense than swapping to petrol or alternative fuelled vehicles.
 Modern emission laws will continue to reduce the impact on health and the environment.

 Meanwhile there’s no need to panic if you currently own a diesel car and might be thinking of selling.
+You should still get a good price – especially if you sell via Motorway, where dealers all over the country can offer for your car and collect it for free.

 - Tips to sell any car